cantaloupe-project/cantaloupe/README.md

 Resolvers locate a source image based on the identifier in an IIIF URL.
-In Java-speak, they take in an identifier and return an `ImageInputStream` object from which the corresponding image can be read by a processor.
+In Java-speak, they take in an identifier and return an `ImageInputStream` object from which the corresponding image can be read by a `Processor`.

 ### FilesystemResolver

-FilesystemResolver maps an identifier from an IIIF URL to a filesystem path, for retrieving local images.
-This is the best resolver for performance, as it returns a FileImageInputStream, which supports arbitrary file seeking.
+FilesystemResolver maps an identifier from an IIIF URL to a filesystem path, for retrieving images on a local or attached filesystem.
+This is the best resolver for performance, as it returns a `FileImageInputStream`, which supports arbitrary seeking.

 For files with extensions that are missing or unrecognized, this resolver will check the "magic number" to determine type, which will add some overhead.
 It